William B. W. Dent: Career

 In 1843, Dent served in the Georgia House of Representatives.
 He returned to Newnan in 1849 and presided as judge of the inferior court of Coweta County.

+Congress

 In 1852, he was elected as a Democratic Representative of Georgia's 4th congressional district to the 33rd United States Congress and served one term from March 4, 1853, to March 3, 1855.

 He did not run for reelection to the 34th Congress in 1854.

 Personal life

 Dent was married to Sarah Elizabeth Hinton.